-The selected lecturer is chosen to exemplify the “David DeMets Model of Biomedical Research”: rigorous development and application of quantitative methodological principals, married with deep engagement in an area of biomedical investigation.
+The lecturer chosen each year exemplifies the “David DeMets Model of Biomedical Research” with rigorous development and application of quantitative methodological principles, married with deep engagement in an area of biomedical investigation.